-Read together with the subsidiary legislation, Civil Law (Third-Party Funding) Regulations 2017, Singapore only allows third-party funding in international arbitration proceedings, as well as court and mediation proceedings that arise from or out of or are in any way connected with international arbitration proceedings.
-This extends to application for stays as well as proceedings related to enforcement of an award under the IAA.
+Read together with the subsidiary legislation, Civil Law (Third-Party Funding) Regulations 2017, Singapore only allows third-party funding in international arbitration proceedings, as well as court and mediation proceedings that arise from or out of, or are in any way connected with, international arbitration proceedings.
+This extends to applications for stays as well as proceedings related to enforcement of an award under the IAA.

 Regulation 4 of the Civil Law (Third-Party Funding) Regulations 2017 also provides that in order to be a qualifying “Third-Party Funder” under Section 5B of the Civil Law Act, the funder must carry on the principal business of funding of costs of dispute resolution proceedings in Singapore and have a paid-up share capital of not less than SGD5 million or equivalent amount in foreign currency, or the equivalent amount in foreign currency in managed assets.

 Amendments were also made to the Legal Profession Act and Professional Conduct Rules to impose a requirement on Singapore legal practitioners to disclose the existence of third-party funding (although Singapore legal practitioners are not prohibited from referring third-party funders to their clients).

 Singapore arbitration legislation does not provide for consolidation procedures.
 This is subject to the applicable institutional rules.
 For example, Rule 8 of the SIAC Rules 2016 provides for a detailed consolidation application procedure, whether before the arbitral tribunal has been constituted or after.
 The general requirements are: